michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 ### Authentication

-This publication requires the identical Security measures to protect the source.
-So, Two-Factor Authentication (2FA) must be activated on GitHub and also on PiPI.
+This publication requires strong Security measures to protect the source.
+So, Two-Factor Authentication (2FA) must be activated on GitHub.

 The TOTP generator (e.g. Google Authenticator) must be installed on your smartphone or tablet and capable to continuously deliver the time-based OTP for GitHub.
 The GitHub password and the list of 2FA recovery codes must be securely stored in your password safe.